Japanese milk bread: Description

 New York Times food writer Julia Moskin describes it as "miracle of engineering: moist but not gummy, rich but light, balanced between sweet and salty."
 It is soft and slightly sweet with a dense, delicate crumb and chewy texture.
 It is generally softer and sweeter than typical commercial sandwich breads displayed in supermarket bread aisles but not as sweet as brioche.
 The Guardian called it "the anti-sourdough".

-According to food anthropologist Annie Sheng, the bread is unique for "the texture and the mouthfeel when you first bite into it, and the sweetness" and that in Japan, it is described as fuwa fuwa, which translates to "fluffy and like a cloud".
+In Japan, it is described as fuwa fuwa, which translates to "fluffy and like a cloud".